In today’s blogpost I’m sharing a complete surface crochet photo tutorial. That includes how to do the stitch as well as my personal tips and tricks.

 5. Because this technique uses slip stitches, it is important to keep your tension relatively loose.
 If your tension is tight, the surface crochet will be much harder to do.

-I hope this little tutorial on surface crochet helps you!
-If you have further questions please do not hesitate to ask them in the comments or email your question to me at firstname.lastname@example.org.
+I hope this surface crochet photo tutorial helps you with this technique!
+If you have further questions please do not hesitate to ask them in the comments or email your question to me at email@example.com.

 Have a lovely day crocheting!